-- LU 21.1 Require that grading be designed to blend with undeveloped natural contours of the site and avoid an unvaried, unnatural, or manufactured appearance.
-(AI 23) - LU 21.2 Require that adequate and available circulation facilities, water resources, sewer facilities and/or septic capacity exist to meet the demands of the proposed land use.
-(AI 3) - LU 21.3 Ensure that development does not adversely impact the open space and rural character of the surrounding area.
-(AI 3) - LU 21.4 Encourage clustered development where appropriate on lots smaller than the underlying land use designation would allow.
-The density yield of the underlying land use designation may be clustered on 0.5-acre lots; however, for sites located adjacent to the Community Development Foundation Component, 10,000-square-foot-minimum lots may be considered. - LU 21.5 Encourage parcel consolidation.
-(AI 29) - LU 21.6 Provide programs and incentives that allow rural areas to maintain and enhance their existing and desired character.
-(AI 9, 30) - LU 21.7 Small-scale commercial uses that serve rural neighborhoods are allowed subject to the following criteria: - a.
-The portion of the lot proposed for commercial uses shall be between 0.5 and 2.5 acres. - b.
-The portion of the lot proposed for commercial uses shall be located adjacent to an arterial, a mountainous arterial or a major roadway. - c.
-The proposed use may not be located within 2 miles of a Commercial land use designation. - d.
-The design and scale of the proposed use shall be compatible with the surrounding uses, protective of view sheds, and blend-in with the rural nature of the area. - e.
-The proposed use shall be implemented through allowed uses and related development standards of the Rural Commercial (C-R) Zone (AI 1).
+- LU 17.1 21.1 Require that grading be designed to blend with undeveloped natural contours of the site and avoid an unvaried, unnatural, or manufactured appearance.
+(AI 23) - LU 17.2 21.2 Require that adequate and available circulation facilities, water resources, sewer facilities and/or septic capacity exist to meet the demands of the proposed land use.
+(AI 3) - LU 17.3 21.3 Ensure that development does not adversely impact the open space and rural character of the surrounding area.
+(AI 3) - LU 17.4 21.4 Encourage clustered development where appropriate on lots smaller than the underlying land use designation would allow.
+The density yield of the underlying land use designation may be clustered on 0.5-acre lots; however, for sites located adjacent to the Community Development Foundation Component, 10,000-squarefoot-minimum lots may be considered.
+While lot sizes may vary, the overall project density must not exceed that of the underlying land use designation unless associated with an incentive program. - LU 17.5 21.5 Encourage parcel consolidation.
+(AI 29) - LU 17.6 21.6 Provide programs and incentives that allow rural areas to maintain and enhance their existing and desired character.
+(AI 9, 30) - LU 21.7 Small-scale commercial uses that serve rural neighborhoods are allowed subject to the following criteria: - The portion of the lot proposed for commercial uses shall be between 0.5 and 2.5 acres. - The portion of the lot proposed for commercial uses shall be located adjacent to an arterial, a mountainous arterial or a major roadway. - The proposed use may not be located within 2 miles of a Commercial land use designation. - The design and scale of the proposed use shall be compatible with the surrounding uses, protective of view sheds, and blend-in with the rural nature of the area. - The proposed use shall be implemented through allowed uses and related development standards of the Rural Commercial (C-R) Zone (AI 1).